januff/stepzen-youtube-data-api/README.md

 - [Step-by-StepZen](): **Sorting YouTube Comments, Reddit-Style**

-  > When I saw my data reflected back to me like this–not just sculpted but intelligible, virtually readable–I knew I’d stumbled upon a necessary feedback loop, and an indispensable new toolset for API development.
+  > When I saw my data reflected back to me like this–not just sculpted but intelligible, virtually readable–I knew I’d stumbled upon a necessary feedback loop, and an important new workflow for API development.

 Also collecting my cheatsheets here for the moment: StepZen doc pages I relied upon heavily, a few beginner questions I've resolved, and my new project checklist.